MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-ndis_qos_offload_capabilities.md

 ### -field TransmitCapSupported

-An array of BOOLEAN values that specify whether the miniport adapter supports transmit bandwidth caps for each Traffic Class (TC).
+An array of BOOLEAN values that specify whether the miniport adapter supports transmit bandwidth caps for each traffic class (TC).
 For more information, see [NDIS QoS Traffic Classes](/windows-hardware/drivers/network/ndis-qos-traffic-classes).

 ### -field TransmitReservationSupported